vidibus/vidibus-fileinfo/README.md

 :size              # file size in bytes
 :bit               # depth in bit
 :content_type      # content type of image, e.g. "jpeg"
+:orientation       # visual position e.g. 6 (right top).
+See "Exif orientation" for more :quality           # quality of image
 ```

 This gem currently support these image formats: